yklym/bulletInTestTask/README.md

     npm build
 In client directory and mooving build dir to back-end server's dir.
-Server .env file has suach a configuration:
+Server .env file has such a configuration:

     MONGODB_URI
     PORT
     PASSWORD_HASH_KEY
     JWT_SECRET
+Client .env file has only one variable and is used for deployment:

+    REACT_APP_API_URL